 This privileged but troubled woman, who was the great-granddaughter of Queen Victoria, was born in Windsor Castle on February 25, 1885.

 Her father was Prince Louis of Battenberg, and her mother was Princess Victoria of Hesse and the Rhine.
 She was christened “Victoria Alice Elizabeth Julia Marie.”

 Despite being born deaf, her mother demanded that she participate in adult discussions from an early age, so that, shortly before she reached adulthood, Alice was able to read the lips of her interlocutors in many languages.

-Not only did she learn to lip-read; she also spoke English and German fluently.
+Not only did she learn to lip-read, but she also spoke English and German fluently.

 In 1903, she married Prince Andrew of Greece and Denmark (who was known as “Andrea” within the family), the fourth son of King George I of Greece and Olga Constantinovna of Russia.
 Prince and Princess Andrew settled down in Greece and had five children.

-However, King Constantine was later exiled as well.
-After the upheaval of the war and the referendum of 1920, Constantine I returned again to Greece, along with the rest of the royal family.
+However, King Constantine was later exiled, as well.
+Following the upheaval of the war and the referendum of 1920, Constantine I returned again to Greece along with the rest of the royal family.

-In June of 1921, Princess Alice had Prince Philip, her fifth child, who would later marry Britain’s Princess Elizabeth, who would later be crowned Elizabeth II.
+In June of 1921, Princess Alice had Prince Philip, her fifth child, who would later marry Britain’s Princess Elizabeth, and be crowned Elizabeth II.

 The family was living at the royal residence in Corfu at the time of Philip’s birth.
 However, the relative peace of those short years was not to last.
 After the Asia Minor Disaster of 1922, the king and his uncle were unwanted in the country and were forced to flee into exile in Paris.